hantsy/jakartaee11-sandbox/docs/jpa.md

 var emf = configuration.createEntityManagerFactory();
 ```

-Or using the new `Persistence.createEntityManagerFactory` variant method, which accepts a `PersistenceConfiguration` as the input parameter:
+Or using the new `Persistence.createEntityManagerFactory` variant method, which accepts a `PersistenceConfiguration` as the value parameter:

 ```java
 var emf = Persistence.createEntityManagerFactory(configuration);